Please let us know how we are doing.

 Programs of Study

-Students enrolled in the College of Science and Technology have several curricula to choose from that are offered by the college.
+The College is organized into five (5) degree-granting departments in the fields of biology, chemistry, computer science, mathematics and physics.
+The college offers 15 separate majors leading to the Bachelor of Science degree.
+It also offers master's-level programs in biology, chemistry, computer science and physics; and the doctorate in physics.Students enrolled in the College of Science and Technology have several curricula to choose from that are offered by the college.
 They may also take courses offered in other colleges and schools of the University, which, with the approval of the department chairperson, may be included in the degree program, used as a minor field of concentration, or used as electives.
 In order to graduate, undergraduate students are required to maintain a minimum cumulative GPA of 2.0 and a grade of “C” or above in all major and minor courses; graduate students must have a minimum cumulative GPA of 3.0.
 Some programs may have requirements for graduation that are above the minimum.
 All directed individual study (DIS) courses must be approved by the supervising professor, the chairperson and the dean.
 Prior approval by the dean is required for all transient credit.